Pilot projects funded by the European Parliament

 GenCAD: Gender-specific mechanisms in coronary artery disease in Europe

-The GenCAD project commenced in February 2015.
-Over its three-year period, the GenCAD project aims to:
+Over its three-year lifespan (from February 2015), the GenCAD project aims to:

-- Analyse existing knowledge about gender differences in CAD risk factors, disease mechanisms, clinical manifestations, treatment options, access to health care, as well as management and outcomes.
+- Analyse existing knowledge on gender differences in CAD risk factors, disease mechanisms, clinical manifestations, treatment options, access to health care, as well as management and outcomes.

-- Assess awareness of health professionals and general population to identify the most effective practices to raise awareness about sex and gender manifestations of CAD, its specific risk factors and available treatments in the member states using two types of surveys.
+- Assess awareness of health professionals and general population to identify the most effective practices to raise awareness about sex and gender manifestations of CAD

-- Develop information material based on the outcomes of the studies, surveys, and comprehensive needs assessment.
-Easily understandable factsheets will be disseminated in all official 24 EU languages.
+- Develop and disseminate information material based on the outcomes of the studies, surveys, and comprehensive needs assessment.

-If you are interested in joining the GenCAD project, you can get involved in the conferences and workshops by contacting Nicholas Alexander, Institute for Gender in Medicine, Charité Universitaetsmedizin Berlin (info[a]gencad.eu).
+If you are interested in joining the GenCAD project, you can get involved in the conferences and workshops by contacting Nicholas Alexander, Institute for Gender in Medicine, Charité Universitaetsmedizin Berlin (firstname.lastname@example.org).